 Remediation may include tailored and/or external remediation programs (at the student’s expense), and/or repetition of the semester or year (tuition required).

 Students in Serious Academic Status will not be permitted to participate in any Icahn School of Medicine extra-curricular activities.
 Year 1 students in Serious Academic Status will need to discuss the timing of remediation and summer research with their Faculty Advisor and the Medical Student Research Office.
-Year 2 students in this status will not be able to apply for the special curricular programs in the third year, such as InterACT.
 Students in Serious Academic Status are not considered to be in “Good Standing” (see above) and therefore will not be permitted to take a Scholarly Year.

 While in Serious Academic Status, clerkship directors will be notified of their changed academic status, referred to as ‘forward fed’ (see below).